dsb-lab/ENOMAD/README.md

 ## Methods

-EA‑NOMAD offers two training strategies that differ only in *when* and *how* NOMAD is invoked within the evolutionary loop.
+ENOMAD offers two training strategies that differ only in *when* and *how* NOMAD is invoked within the evolutionary loop.

 ### EA mode